 Call: 01472 350908 or email: email@example.com

 If you have any questions or queries about this Privacy and Data Protection Statement, please contact our Data Protection Officer, Geoff Jago, using the address and contact details at the end of this statement.

-In carrying out our day to day activities we process and store personal and we are therefore required to adhere to the requirements of the Data Protection Act 1998 (DPA) and the General Data Protection Regulations 2018 (GDPR).
+In carrying out our day to day activities we process and store personal and we are therefore required to adhere to the requirements of the General Data Protection Regulations 2018 (GDPR).

 We take our responsibilities under these acts very seriously and we ensure the personal information we obtain is held, used, transferred and otherwise processed in accordance with current legislation and all other applicable data protection laws and regulations including, but not limited to, the Privacy and Electronic Communication Regulations (PECR)

 Personal information and data stored in the various databases that we operate is only accessible to appropriately trained staff and volunteers who need to process your personal information as part of their role.
 We use security technology including firewalls and encryption to safeguard personal data and have procedures in place to ensure that paper and computer systems and databases are protected against unauthorised disclosure, use, loss and damage.